• Skip to primary navigation

 Serving ideas

-Since reuben sandwiches are made on rye bread, rye crackers are perfect for serving with this dip.
+Since reuben sandwiches are traditionally made on rye bread, rye crackers are perfect for serving with this dip.
 I used Pinah’s Rye Chips.

 If you can’t find rye chips, Pepperidge Farm makes a mini loaf of rye bread.
 Toast the mini slices in the oven before serving them with the dip.